koboldpress/black-flag-docs/changelogs/system.md

 permalink: /changelogs/system
 ---

+## [0.9.031] - Beta: Barbarian & Talents
+Introducing the Barbarian class and Berserker subclass!
+Plus updated the talent list to match the final BFRD.

+### Breaking
+- NPC attacks without the "Flat" checkbox may have changed due to updated with how proficiency is handled.
+Existing NPCs should be reviewed to ensure their attacks have the right To Hit.
+- Critical options passed to roll data have be restructured.
+This should only matter if you are manually building roll configurations.

+#### Improvements
+- NPCs should now handle proficiency in weapons & other attacks properly ([#442])
+- Added support for `min` modifiers on hit dice rolls ([#451])
+- Added support for base types on Consumables & Sundry items and added poison consumable type ([#515])
+- Class journal page features should now display proper levels regardless of advancement type ([#518])
+- Greatly expanded the number of prerequisite options for talents ([#531], [#553], [#555])
+- Added `critical-threshold` and `critical-dice` modifiers ([#561])

+#### Compendium Content
+- Updated & added talents to make them match final version of the BFRD ([#497])
+- Added Barbarian class & Berserker subclass ([#498])

+#### Bug Fixes
+- Hit Dice & Spell Slot consumption types on non-embedded items should now display selection dropdown ([#556])
+- Canceling an initiative roll should no longer throw an error ([#557])
+- Activity & Advancement selection dialog title is now localized ([#558])
+- Inferred attack type & classification should now be set correctly in Attack activities ([#560])
+- Improvement advancement should no longer display warning of action needed if two abilities were selected ([#568])

 ## [0.9.030] - Beta: NPC Spellcasting
 Properly display NPC spellcasting and ensure uses are properly handled.
 Also added resting support to NPCs to allow spellcasting & other feature uses to recover.